Our Philosophy

 How It Feels to Work Together

-Many clients say they don't just remember the food, they remember the feeling:
+Many clients say they not only remember the food, they also remember the feeling:

-A calm kitchen.
-Adaptability when timelines shift.
-Genuine care around every dietary need.
-A warm presence from the first conversation through the final course.
+A calm kitchen, our adaptability when timelines shifted, genuine care around every dietary need, and a warm presence from the first conversation through the final course.

-From our first call through the morning after your celebration, you'll find me easy to reach, honest about what's possible, and genuinely invested in the specific vision you have for your gathering.
-Your menu is built around your preferences, your guests, and what Maine's season is offering at its very best.
+From our first call through the week following your celebration, you'll find me easy to reach, honest about what's possible, and genuinely invested in the specific vision you have for your gathering.
+Your menu is built around your preferences, your guests, and what will be at its peak in Maine.

 You're in the Right Place If